luau-lang/luau/rfcs/type-byte-array.md

 `buffer` also has a metatable, inside this metatable:
 * '__type' is defined to return 'buffer'. `type()` will return 'userdata'
-* '__eq' is defined to compare buffers, by comparing sizes first, followed by content comparison
 * metatable is locked

 No other metamethod is defined, naming a few specific onces: